sphinx-contrib/confluencebuilder/README.rst

 Features
 ========

-For a complete list of supported markup, extensions, etc.; consult the
+For a complete list of supported markup, extensions, etc.; see:
-following:

  | Atlassian Confluence Builder for Sphinx - Features
  | https://sphinxcontrib-confluencebuilder.readthedocs.io/features

-For a complete list of directives supported by this extension, please consult:
+For a complete list of directives supported by this extension, see:

  | Atlassian Confluence Builder for Sphinx - Directives
  | https://sphinxcontrib-confluencebuilder.readthedocs.io/directives